-In general, millennials like communicating by email more than over phone.
+In general, millennials like communicating by email more than over the phone.
 If you're reaching out to a younger buyer, take this into account.

-You might find professionals in customer-facing roles are more amenable to talking on the phone -- because that's what they're used to.
-Those in internal jobs, however, may be more comfortable sending emails.
+You might find professionals in customer-facing roles are more amenable to talking on the phone because that's what they're used to.
+Those in internal jobs, however, might be more comfortable sending emails.

 Lastly, those in more traditional industries are typically accustomed to phone calls.